Douglas Bader, 1910 - 1982

 In 'Sagittarius Rising' he wrote that 'Life is more savoured in its after-taste'.
 He certainly is proof of that, devoting some eleven books at a look back: poetic and philosophical, or candid, open and with humour.
 'This prince of pilots had a charmed life in every sense of the word; he is a thinker, a master of words, and a bit of a poet'.
 (Bernhard Shaw in 1936)

-Cecil Lewis died 27 January 1997, his wife Sarah Lewis Tedders died in March the same year.
+Cecil Lewis died 27 January 1997, his wife Sarah Lewis Tedders died in March the same year.books:

 Sagittarius Rising (1936): flying in the Great War; China in 1921.